 - 1 bird’s eye chili finely chopped

 - 1 teaspoon turmeric powder

 - 6 cups cold cooked rice

 - salt to taste

 - Heat the palm oil in a wok or frying pan.

 - Add the garlic, ginger, shallots, lemongrass, chili and turmeric.
 Cook over medium heat until the mixture starts to look pasty (the oil will be absorbed by the other ingredients).

 - Stir and toss until the rice is heated through and every grain is coated with the spicy yellow paste.
 Season with salt.
 Stir to blend.

-- Ladle the Java rice into bowls or plates and sprinkle with crisp onion slices and scallions.
+- Ladle the Java rice into bowls or plates and sprinkle with crisp fried shallots and scallions.